Career of Cristiano Ronaldo: 2015–2017: All-time Real Madrid top scorer and fifth Ballon d'Or

-Ronaldo missed Madrid's first three matches of the 2016–17 season, including the 2016 UEFA Super Cup against Sevilla, as he continued to rehabilitate the knee injury he suffered against France in the Euro 2016 final.
-On 15 September, he did not celebrate his late free kick equaliser against Sporting CP in the Champions League, with Ronaldo stating post match that "they made me who I am".
-On 7 November, his contract was updated for the second time and extended by three years to 2021.
-On 19 November, he scored a hat-trick in a 3–0 away win against Atlético, making him the all-time top scorer in the Madrid derby with 18 goals.
-On 15 December, Ronaldo scored his 500th club career goal in the 2–0 win over Club América in the semi-finals of the 2016 FIFA Club World Cup.
-He then scored a hat-trick in the 4–2 win over Japanese club Kashima Antlers in the final.
-Ronaldo finished the tournament as top scorer with four goals and was also named player of the tournament.
-He won the 2016 Ballon d'Or, his fourth, and the inaugural 2016 The Best FIFA Men's Player, a revival of the former FIFA World Player of the Year, largely owing to his success with Portugal in winning Euro 2016.
+Ronaldo missed Madrid's first three matches of the 2016–17 season, including the 2016 UEFA Super Cup against Sevilla, as he continued to recover from a knee injury he suffered in the Euro 2016 final.
+On 15 September 2016, he did not celebrate his goal against Sporting CP in the Champions League, citing the club's vital role in his development as a player.
+In early November, Ronaldo's contract was updated for the second time and extended by three years to 2021.
+On 19 November, he scored a hat-trick in a 3–0 win against Atlético, making him the all-time top scorer in the Madrid derby with 18 goals.
+On 15 December, he scored his 500th career club goal during a 2–0 win over Club América in the semi-finals of the 2016 FIFA Club World Cup.
+He then scored a hat-trick in a 4–2 win over Kashima Antlers in the final.
+Ronaldo finished the Club World Cup as top scorer with four goals, and was named player of the tournament.
+He won his fourth Ballon d'Or in December and the inaugural Best FIFA Men's Player award in January 2017.